How small businesses can use AR and VR

 As per a report by Mumbrella, 44% of Australians say that shopping online using AR tools has prompted them to buy something.
 The report also says that “in the past year, Australian shoppers spent $99.5 million on clothing purchases online that had to be returned because they didn’t fit.
 The report states that at least 31% of these purchases could have been avoided with the use of augmented reality (AR) technology”.

 The application of augmented reality can be seen in many sectors such as travel, eCommerce, education, manufacturing, healthcare, and entertainment.
 SMEs can use AR-powered tools to communicate with users worldwide, simultaneously helping to cut down the product return rate and likely enhancing customer experience.
 AR software can also be used for employee training to help them understand their role better and to train them for future goals.

 According to a study by Grand View Research, the global market size of VR technology was US$15.81 billion in 2020 and is now projected to increase as per a compound annual growth rate (CAGR) of 18% by 2028.
 VR technology has potentially gained prominence in many sectors such as gaming, healthcare, entertainment, tourism, and training.
-Similar to AR, VR could also provide small businesses with an opportunity to connect with customers worldwide.
+Similar to AR, VR could also allow small businesses to connect with customers worldwide.

 VR-powered tools could also potentially work distinctively to reduce travel time.
-Taking an example of using VR technology in real estate, such technology could allow real estate companies to virtually promote their projected finalised projects in the market before actually proceeding with the construction.
+Using VR technology in real estate, for example, could allow real estate companies to virtually promote their projected finalised projects in the market before actually proceeding with the construction.
 VR software could enable these businesses to show the properties to interested buyers virtually, helping them look at the interiors and exteriors before they invest in the property.